 Since the early 1990s there has been a programme (earlier known as Museum Gates Open) that seeks to change the traditional way of seeing museums as scientific institutions focused on their collections.
-This has led to the development of modern interactive exhibits, the Museum Night project (museum tours offered during the late evening hours), theatrical tours of sites (where guides in costumes try to share not just information with visitors but give them an unexpected encounter with the past).
-Every museum has a museum pedagogue (a specific university-level field of study) who works mainly with children using creative games and activities.
+This has led to the development of modern interactive exhibits, the Museum Night project (museum tours unusually offered during the late evening hours), theatrical tours of sites (where guides in costumes try to share not just information with visitors but give them an unexpected encounter with the past).
+Every museum has a museum pedagogue (a specific university-level field of study) who works mainly with child visitors using creative games and activities.

-Cultural institutions also try to attract visitors by offering family tickets and discount admissions for certain age groups (children) and social categories (seniors, unemployed) and by offering special activities (e.g. Opera Night at Pilsen Theatre).
+Cultural institutions also try to attract visitors by offering family tickets and discount admission for certain age groups (children) and social categories (seniors, unemployed) and by offering special activities (e.g. Opera Night at Pilsen Theatre).
 Visitor rates also receive a boost from activities organised in connection with international initiatives.
 An example is Theatre Night (organised in the CR since 2013), Dance Day or Music Day, when dance and music performances take place all over the country.
 Heritage Days and Monument Doors Open Days are also traditionally organised where the public is granted access to places usually closed to them with an accompanying cultural programme for children and adults, and admission is usually free.

-The Ministry of Culture (MC) has also become involved and in 2009 it launched a new sub-programme Mobility for All, which conforms with the goals of the government plan for financing the National Development Programme of Mobility for All.
+The Ministry of Culture (MC) has also become involved and in 2009 it launched a new sub-programme called ‘Mobility for All’, which conforms with the goals of the government plan for financing the National Development Programme of Mobility for All.
 The sub-programme provides funding for making cultural facilities and buildings accessible to people with disabilities.

 In 2013 ‘RE:PUBLIKUM: Audience Development Opportunities in the 21st Century’ was held (organised by the Arts and Theatre Institute, the Czech Office of the Culture Programme, MEDIA Desk CR, and Archa Theatre) on the subject of examples of audience development projects.
 The conference presented examples of interesting and well-functioning audience development projects in the CR and abroad.
-To accompany the conference, print and electronic versions of the publication “RE: Publikum: Audience Development Opportunities in the 21st Century were published.
+To accompany the conference, print and electronic versions of the publication RE: Publikum: Audience Development Opportunities in the 21st Century were published.
 In 2016 another RE:PUBLIKUM international conference was organised on the same topic.
 Focus On: Audiences is an event that has been organised every year since 2014 and brings together representatives of cultural organisations that present current inspiring examples of work with the public in different areas of culture.
 In 2018, to coincide with the European Year of Cultural Heritage, the event turned its attention to the parties involved in cultural heritage – Focus On: The Audience for Cultural Heritage.

-There are several examples of strategies combine participation in cultural life with the wider issue of civic participation and the development of civil society.
+There are several examples of strategies that combine participation in cultural life with the wider issue of civic participation and the development of civil society.

 The State Cultural Policy for 2015-2020 applies a civic approach to culture (the aim is to highlight the role of culture for the professional and personal growth of individual citizens).
 The civic dimension of culture is behind the idea of enabling citizens to have a hand in shaping the programmes and activities of cultural institutions and cooperation between the public and private sectors.